Comprehensive Guide to Chinese Coins: History, Types, Values

 From the 10th to the 12th century China, particularly the northern part, was occupied by nomadic and barbaric tribes.
 It was these tribes that together with the Mongols, who occupied China a century later, began to issue different currencies.

-The principle that has guided the realization of these currencies has always been the one according to which the currency had to respect what was the tradition.
+The guiding principle in minting these coins was always to adhere to tradition.
 In fact, it had to present, always and in any case, signals that could lead back to religion and beliefs.

 Modern history of Chinese Coins

-After this journey through the centuries we can get to what are the present day to fully understand what has been the path of today’s Chinese currency.
+After this journey through the centuries, we can now arrive at the present day.
+This allows us to fully understand the evolution of today’s Chinese currency.

 The renmimbi was first introduced to China in 1949 shortly before the victory of the Communist forces.
 At the same time, strict rules and regulations were established regarding trade and the value of the currency itself.
 We can say that, with rare exceptions, the value of the currency has remained at the rate of 2.56 renmimbi per U.S. dollar almost always.